monica-wigdahl/mn_homelessness/README.md

 # Readme
 This dataset was created for a course at the iSchool at the University of Washington in the winter of 2022.
 It is a study of children experiencing homelessness present in Minnesota counties (Minneapolis/Hennepin, Duluth/St. Louis and Rochester/Southeast) 2020.
 The intended audience for social workers and/or social services.
 It is freely available to the public.

 The dataset is available in both. xlxs and .csv format.
-There are three documents, the first is the raw data, the second is the filtered data pertaining to the specific locations and population and the third is the curated data.
-The curated data is the number of children experiencing homelessness in winter conditions in different communities, allowing comparison for improvement.
+There are two documents, the first is the raw data, the second is the extracted data pertaining to the specific locations.
+The extracted data is the number of children experiencing homelessness in different communities, allowing comparison for improvement.
 There are no duplicate variables, and all fields have been filled; no cleaning should be necessary.

 # Table of Contents
 - Naming